 UNICEF Australia, has been working in communities in Australia and the Asia Pacific region since 1966 to ensure the wellbeing of children, including implementing infrastructure for child health such as immunisation programs.
 Globally, UNICEF reaches almost half of the world's children with life-saving vaccines every year.

 “It’s at times like the COVID-19 crisis that we see the long term benefits of such programs, but we can’t let our guard down on immunisation because we’re fighting the COVID-19 battle.
-Good health and hygiene is our best defence and everyone has a role to play”
+Good health and hygiene is our best defence and everyone has a role to play”, Felicity said.

 “Please, check in with your GP or check your child’s health records to make sure their immunisations are up to date, and spend a little time outside the bubble to ensure your child gets these very important immunisations.”